 Managing Material Issues and Reporting

-We apply a collective approach in determining material issues identified by our stakeholders during engagement and assessment processes in our business units.
-Material issues are identified and prioritized using a multi-stage process which starts at business unit level to Group Level.
+The Group applies a collective approach in determining material issues identified by our stakeholders during engagement and assessment processes in our business units.
+Material issues are identified and prioritised using a multi-stage process which starts at business unit level to Group Level.
 At business unit level, the operation’s material issues and topics are identified and their relevant impacts assessed at business level as well as shared with our stakeholders.